openhealthcare/opal/doc/docs/guides/lookup_lists.md

 ## OPAL Lookup Lists

-Lookup Lists allow us to reference lists of available terminology as a foreign key, while also allowing synonymous terms, and free text options.
+Lookup Lists allow us to reference canonical lists of available terminology as a foreign key, while also allowing synonymous terms, and a free text override.

 ### Adding a lookup list